 Location: 50.8°N / -123.4°W

 About: The Bridge River Cones are a series of small cones located amidst a volcanic field.
 The cones sit at the very northern end of the Garibaldi Volcanic Belt.
 This cluster of small cinder cones surrounds Tuber Hill, a small basaltic stratovolcano that was created by retreating glaciers.
 The last notable eruption was thought to be 1,500 years ago, but there may have been small lava flows as early as 50 years ago.
 The Bridge River Cones are one of the most accessible volcanic fields in British Columbia.
-Visitors need only drive a small logging road between Lillooet and Goldbridge and it is just a 5 km hike to the area.
+Visitors need only drive down a small logging road between Lillooet and Goldbridge and hike five kilometres from there.

 Height: 2,680 metres

 Location: 50.63°N / -123.5°W

 About: At 93 kilometres northeast of Whistler, Mount Meager is part of the Garibaldi volcanic belt and the northernmost member of the Cascades Range.
 About 2,400 years ago, Mount Meager produced the largest volcanic eruption in Canada in the past 10,000 years where an explosive eruption formed a volcanic crater on the northeastern flank of the mountain.
 The explosion would have sent avalanches of hot ash, rock fragments and volcanic gases barrelling north and destroying anything in its path.
 Although Mount Meager has shown some recent activity, the most recent danger on the mountain has been landslides caused by its seismic activity.
 Clusters of hot springs also surround this mountain which have been investigated as potential sources for geothermic power.
 The hot springs are also popular among visitors to this mountain, so much so that it can feel like a regular retreat area at times.